Upgrade to remove ads

 Terms in this set (29)

 The pressure increase over the maximum allowable working pressure (MAWP) of the vessel or piping system, expressed in pressure units or as a percentage of MAWP or design pressure if a MAWP has not been established.
-Maximum allowable accumulations are established by applicable codes for emergency, operating, and fire contingencies.

 The difference between the set pressure and the closing pressure of a pressure-relief valve, expressed as a percentage of the set pressure or in pressure units.